Cipriano Damiano: Biography

-His popularity stemmed from his clandestine activities: under a false identity he gained a bureaucratic position in the Technical Commission for the Southern Coast Fortifications, with authority over all the area covering Algeciras, Tarifa, Barbate, Cadiz and Jerez, in Seville, and acted as a liaison to José Piñero for whom he provided contacts with the National Committee and Gibraltar, as well as official papers and vehicles.
-He also gave support to the guerrillas until he was discovered while serving at the Military Works Headquarters in Cadiz.
+His popularity stemmed from his clandestine activities: under a false identity he gained a bureaucratic position in the Technical Commission for the Southern Coast Fortifications, with authority over all the area covering Algeciras, Tarifa, Barbate, Cádiz and Jerez de la Frontera, in Seville, and acted as a liaison to José Piñero for whom he provided contacts with the National Committee and Gibraltar, as well as official papers and vehicles.
+He also gave support to the guerrillas until he was discovered while serving at the Military Works Headquarters in Cádiz.
 He escaped swimming in the sea-water from beach to beach along the coast of the Strait of Gibraltar.

 He reached Barcelona and joined the underground National Committee of Manuel Vallejo, where he's appointed vice secretary in 1949 and occupies the secretary post when Vallejo runs away in 1951.
 That same year Cipriano had a prominent role in the tramways strike of Barcelona which became a symbol of democratic fight as the first massive civic demonstration against Franco's dictatorship.
 He kept the position of secretary general until his arrest on 6 June 1953, in Madrid.

 Sentenced by a military court in Madrid to 15 years of imprisonment (on 5 February 1954) he made the most of the next six years in jail (Carabanchel and Guadalajara) studying A Level (High School) and getting a diploma.
 Freed in 1959 he goes back to libertarian activist work and moves to Barcelona where he entered an advertising company and moved up the positions' ladder to the post of Chief Officer for Budget and Resources.

 In Barcelona he continued working underground with Catalan activists and creates with other democratic leaders the group Renacer (Rebirth) in the effort to rebuild the shattered CNT first in Catalonia and later on in Levante and Andalusia.
 Struggle which will cost him two further arrests.
 Fruit of that organization effort was the emergence of the National Committee Francisco Calle Mansilla and as soon as it falls to the regime's repression Cipriano becomes head of the National Committee from April 1964 to 27 April 1965, when he's arrested again after a meeting at the American Consulate in the Via Layetana street of Barcelona.

 Detained in the notorious police headquarters in that same street, he managed to escape from the dungeons and through the shielded security installations pretending to be one more of the numerous secret policemen that roamed the building.
 He made it across the border and into France where he was living in exile for several years.